kedacore/keda-docs/content/docs/2.0/scalers/mysql.md

 - `query` - a MySQL query that should return single numeric value
 - `queryValue` - a threshold that is used as `targetAverageValue` in HPA.

 To provide information about how to connect to MySQL you can provide
-- `connectionString` MySQL connection string that should point to environment variable with valid value
+- `connectionStringFromEnv` MySQL connection string that should point to environment variable with valid value

 Or provide more detailed information:

 - `username` used to access MySQL database
-- `password` used for the given user, this should be blank (no password) or point to an environment variable with the password
+- `passwordFromEnv` used for the given user, this should be blank (no password) or point to an environment variable with the password
-- `host` and `port` of the database
+- `host`/`hostFromEnv` and `port`/`portFromEnv` of the database
 - `dbName` as name of the database

 ### Authentication Parameters